Independent Variables in Fitts' Law ExperimentsI. Scott MacKenzie

 However, there are two rather special independent variables in the vast majority of Fitts' law experiments: movement amplitude (A) and target width (W).
 Typically the task involves tapping/selecting back and forth between two targets of width W separated by amplitude A. Both A and W are organized as factors and are tested over several levels each.

-Fitts developed his law by and analogy with Shannon’s theory of communications.
+Fitts developed his model by analogy with Shannon's theory of communications.
 Accordingly, movement amplitude is analogous to the amplitude of a transmitted signal, and target width is analogous to Gaussian noise in the communications channel.
 Since noise is superimposed on, and perturbs, the signal, a proper test involves measurements conducted over multiple transmissions of the signal.
-In experimental terms, this means administering a block of trails for a given movement amplitude and target width.
-Averaged over the block, the mean movement amplitude should be A and the end-point or selection coordinates, perturbed as they are, form a distribution with the central 96% of the selections falling within the target and 4% falling outside the target.
-Hence, a block of trials in the ideal case includes a 4% error rate.
+In experimental terms, this means administering a sequence of trails for a given movement amplitude and target width.
+Averaged over the sequence, the mean movement amplitude should be A and the end-point or selection coordinates, perturbed as they are, form a distribution with the central 96% of the selections falling within the target and 4% falling outside the target.1 Hence, a sequence of trials in the ideal case includes a 4% error rate.

-The idea to put together this Research Note emerged from a lunchtime conversation with Ravin Balakrishnan and Darius Miniotas.
+The motivation for this Research Note emerged from a lunchtime conversation with Ravin Balakrishnan and Darius Miniotas in May 2002.

 Card, S. K., English, W. K., & Burr, B. J. (1978).
 Evaluation of mouse, rate-controlled isometric joystick, step keys, and text keys for text selection on a CRT.
 Ergonomics, 21, 601-613.

 Epps, B. W. (1986).
 Comparison of six cursor control devices based on Fitts' law models.
 Proceedings of the Human Factors Society 30th Annual Meeting, 327-331.
 Santa Monica, CA: Human Factors Society.